Dmitriy-Frostoff/boilerplate-webpack-gulp-html-scss-js-components/README.md

 ### !Important

-- While using modules always set an extension to the improted file's path!
-Even for \*\*.js files!
+- While using modules always set an extension to the imported file's path!
+Even for `*.js` files!
 Or you'll get an exception and `webpack` will crash.
 - Before usage - update packages and dependency versions (instruction below), than run script for build (to test for errors) (e,g, `npm run build`).
 Otherwise cure the exceptions(((
 - don't forget to rename all the `<project_name>` or `projectName` names to desired one!
 Also check the following list of files, folders and linked things, to insure about the replacement:
   - `./projectName`;